MaxGeldner/gulp-include-source/README.md

 - De-duplicating the include list
 - It should mostly be used if you want your include instructions file to be the same file where the actual include statements will later go to!

 If these optimization are not important for you, use the original!
+Also the plugin extension looses the ability to include style files!
+Also use the original if you want to do this!
+(Maybe style files including with the above mentioned optimizations will be added later)